New Qualification Guidelines for Bariatric Surgery, Los Angeles

 Then there are the physiological limitations.
 You probably experience loss of mobility and low energy, both of which keep you from living the optimal life you could be living.

 After weight loss surgery, you’ll find that moving your arms and legs becomes easier.
 Exercise won’t be so much of a burden.
-And you’ll have more energy to do the things you want to do, including playing with the kids/grandkids, traveling, and going on roller coasters without worrying that you won’t fit on the rides.
+And you’ll have more energy to do what you want, including playing with the kids/grandkids, traveling, and going on roller coasters without worrying that you won’t fit on the rides.

 No More Stigma

 As an obese individual, you may have fallen victim to stigma.
 Even though the CDC has deemed obesity a disease that has nothing to do with willpower, the general public still has not received the memo.
 It is still common for people to view obese individuals as lazy, sloppy, and mentally unhealthy.
-Children and adolescents, and even adults, may be teased for their condition.
+Children, adolescents, and adults may be teased for their condition.

 If you received stares and errant comments about your weight before, those will all become a thing of the past when you lose weight after bariatric surgery.